 From the road, a private driveway with gate leads to the house.

 It’s an old stone house in a warm yellowish colour, the same stone colour used to terrace the hills.
-From the terrace you can see right to the sea.
+From the terrace you can see right down to the sea.

 The owner’s son is an architect and did a fabulous job marrying the original features of the property with modern architecture.

-The ground floor living rooms, dining room and kitchen all flow into eachother and all have French windows onto the terrace.
+The ground floor living rooms, dining room and kitchen all flow into eachother and all have French doors onto the terrace.
 The master bedroom also lies on the ground floor.
 It has two bathrooms, one with tub and one with shower.

 Open stairs with no reiling lead to the upper floor where you will find two bedrooms (twins or doubles) each with its own bathroom.